About the Rhode Island criminal justice system

 The trial courts in Rhode Island are the District and Superior Courts.

-For more a complete list of all Rhode Island Courts and contact information check the Rhode Island Courts page.
+For a complete list of all Rhode Island Courts and contact information go to Rhode Island Courts.

 These courts are grouped into four counties: